Table of contents

 Scotland

-Because of data collection limitations, Scotland rents data (underlying the Price Index of Private Rents's (PIPR's) stock measure) are mainly for advertised new lets, which were not subject to Scotland's in-tenancy price-increase cap and are not subject to temporary changes to the Rent Adjudication system, as described in the Cost of Living (Tenant Protection) Scotland Bill and the Scottish Government's Cost of living: rent and eviction page, respectively.
+Because of data collection limitations, Scotland rents data, which are used in the Price Index of Private Rents (PIPR) stock measure, are mainly for advertised new lets.
+These advertised new lets were not subject to Scotland's in-tenancy price-increase cap and are not subject to temporary changes to the Rent Adjudication system, as described in the Cost of Living (Tenant Protection) Scotland Bill and the Scottish Government's Cost of living: rent and eviction page, respectively.
 We advise users to bear this in mind when interpreting estimates for Scotland and comparing with other UK countries (see Section 10: Data sources and quality).

 Northern Ireland

-Northern Ireland data are currently available up to June 2024.
-Average rent in Northern Ireland increased by 9.9% in the 12 months to June 2024.
-This was down from 10.0% in the 12 months to May 2024, and below the record-high annual rise of 10.4% in February 2024.
+Northern Ireland data are currently available up to November 2024.
+Average rent in Northern Ireland increased by 8.3% in the 12 months to November 2024.
+This was lower than in the 12 months to October 2024 (8.6%).
+Northern Ireland's annual inflation rate has been generally slowing since the record-high annual rise of 10.4% in February 2024.

 Figure 6: Privately renting a property is most expensive in London